SNAP Benefits in South Carolina: How to Apply and Qualify

 Eligibility Criteria for SNAP in South Carolina

-To receive SNAP benefits in South Carolina, your household must meet several requirements related to income, residency, and work status.
+To determine your SNAP benefits eligibility for South Carolina, your household must meet several requirements.

 • Residency Requirements: You must live in South Carolina and apply for benefits in the county where you reside.

-• Citizenship Status: Each person applying for benefits must be a U.S. citizen or a qualified non-citizen with eligible immigration status.
+• Citizenship Status: Each household member applying for benefits must be a U.S. citizen or a qualified non-citizen with an eligible immigration status.

-• Work Requirements: Most adults are required to register for work, and specific rules apply to able-bodied adults without dependents to maintain eligibility.
+• Work Requirements: Most adults must register for work and accept suitable employment, with specific rules for able-bodied adults without dependents unless they meet certain criteria.

 Download Benny app to save on groceries